-How do you predict whether a content campaign will be worth it?
+How can one predict whether a content campaign will be worth it?
 It’s a constant battle: executive leadership and check-signers won’t approve a marketing budget unless they can be assured of a Return on Investment (ROI) of X%.
 Marketing departments continue to push to develop new marketing strategies, but without budget approval, their hands are often tied.

 There’s clearly a disconnect between the two with regards to how to effectively measure marketing results in a way that makes both stakeholders and marketing teams happy.
 Content marketing is one area where this continues to be an issue.